jlhapp/Basic_Mapping/README.md

   3. Units
   4. Ellipsoid

 Once the shapefile is imported use the proj4string([variable]) fucntion or print(proj4string([variable])) to read the projection.
-If there is no projection or since readShapePoly will not read the projection file, you will get a result of [1] NA.
+If there is no projection or since readShapePoly will not read the projection file, you will get a result of "[1] NA."

 *THREE WAYS TO SET PROJECTION*
   1. Use proj4string([variable]) <- "+proj=utm +zone=14 +datum=WGS84 +units=m" function
   2. Use proj4string([variable]) <- CRS(+init=epsg:32119") function
-  3. Or create a new variable using spTransform function.
+  3. To convert between different mapping projections and datums use the spTransform() command.
 For example: shpData <- spTransform(states, CRS("+proj=longlat +datum=WGS84"))

-**You can't use the third way if no projection is set...you'd need to use the first method.**
+**You can't use the third way if no projection is set...you'd need to use the first method.**  *Code is available in the "Shapefiles.R" and "Clip.R" scripts.

 You can also remove a projection using proj4string([variable]) <- NA_character_

-To convert between different mapping projections and datums use the spTransform() command.

 *RASTER PROJECTION INFORMATION*